 My parents raised me to be respectful of others, not to judge and to keep quiet if you don’t have anything good to say.
 It seems that more and more individuals think that it’s perfectly acceptable to criticise others freely and openly.
 A woman like Simone Biles has achieved more than most of us have and her accomplishments apparently mean nothing to certain people unless she is also their kind of “pretty”.

 I saw my mother struggle with body acceptance all of her life.
 I struggled with it for a long time and I want to make sure that my kids grow up feeling positive about their bodies.
-Let us remember that children are listening to all of the post-holiday fat talk and absorbing our body hating moments.
+Let us remember that children are listening to all of the post-holiday fat talks and absorbing our body hating moments.

 I want us to stop punishing ourselves for a body that doesn’t look like the ones we are told we should have.

 I remember shopping with a friend who is on the opposite scale as me and we both hated walking into clothing boutique because neither of us could find clothes that fit properly.
-It was then that I realise that much of the industry is built around one body shape and we are all trying to fit within the mold, instead of fashion companies doing their jobs and creating clothes for every shape and size.
-In fact, fashion, beauty and diet industries makes billions off physical insecurities.
+It was then that I realise that much of the industry is built around one body shape and we are all trying to fit the mould, instead of fashion companies doing their jobs and creating clothes for every shape and size.
+In fact, fashion, beauty and diet industries make billions off physical insecurities.